Skip to content

 Flower meadow pilot areas

-An important part of the “BiodiverseTori Municipality” project is the establishment of flower meadows in the centres of Sauga, Are, Tori and Jõesuu together with the community, and the creation of a species-rich recreation area on the Sindi riverside.
-Flower meadows will be created in different areas of the municipality to raise awareness of the importance of biodiversity among as many people as possible.
+An important part of the “BiodiverseTori Municipality” project has been the establishment of flower meadows in the centres of Sauga, Are, Tori and Jõesuu together with the community, and the creation of a species-rich recreation area on the Sindi riverside.
+Flower meadows were created in different areas of the municipality to raise awareness of the importance of biodiversity among as many people as possible.
 The aim of the flower meadows is not just to provide a scenic attraction, but also to show local people the need for, and the beauty and potential of, naturally species-rich communities.
 The creation of flower meadows will reduce the areas in our municipality that have become species-poor as a result of intensive mowing, provide an opportunity for species richness (for example, allowing plants that cannot tolerate low mowing to thrive) and allow plants to flower and seeds to mature.

 The abundance of flowering plants contributes to the abundance of pollinators that are important in the natural food chain.
 It also allows nature to regenerate itself.
 For each flower meadow we plant, we will leave one unmowed patch of lawn so that we can compare their development and evolution.